Davospike/segpSPA/The_Process/SystemImplementation.md

 #### Docker Volume Fix

-Another docker issue, encountered by the backend, was that since Docker mounts volume locally, we needed somewhere to store the data and then import this into MongoDB.
+Another docker issue, encountered by the back-end, was that since Docker mounts volume locally, we needed somewhere to store the data and then import this into MongoDB.
 This was more of a lesson in how Docker works, but the result - *creating an [`insertDataScript.ts`](../Application/AngularQuizApp/insertDataScript.js) to get JSON files for our models, and then importing them in [`deploy.sh`](../Application/AngularQuizApp/deploy.sh) - lead to a situation where the correct data would be in the mongoDB docker container every time we run `deploy.sh`.
 Furthermore, due to the internals of Docker, the libraries and dependencies used for mongoDB will be the same for anyone who starts our containers.
 This aided continuous integration and deployment as it rules out any errors that may have occurred due to discrepancies across mongoDB software versions.

 #### Slow Build Process Fix
 We found that the build process for Docker could take a while in most cases, and this slowed down development and made pair programming techniques almost redundant as we would make small changes, and spend most of the time waiting for the build process to complete.
-We consulted with senior members of staff, as highlighted in the backend meeting log, and fixed up a version of docker-build which could be run locally.
+We consulted with senior members of staff, as highlighted in the back-end meeting log, and fixed up a version of docker-build which could be run locally.
 This process built docker in a similar way, using port 27018, and used the LOCAL fields in the `.env` file.
 Some other changes include:

 - Having a check in [`server.js`](../Application/AngularQuizApp/server.js) to see if we were running locally or not - if we were, module dotenv is used which gets the correct .env credentialy
 - In [`db.js`](../Application/AngularQuizApp/db.js) we created local and container URLs which gets used whether we're using the local or the container's mongoDB database.